Chennaipy/website/content/pages/mailing-list-guidelines.md

 ## The mailing list

-Our mailing list, found on the [ChennaiPy mailing list page](https://mail.python.org/mailman/listinfo/chennaipy) is where all the communication related to ChennaiPy happens.
+Our mailing list, found on the [Chennaipy mailing list page](https://mail.python.org/mailman/listinfo/chennaipy) is where all the communication related to Chennaipy happens.

 For those who are new to mailing lists, it is a common way for everyone in the group to communicate.
 A mail that is sent to the mailing list is sent to everyone